michaelhenry/ImageViewer.swift/README.md

 ### How to change the layout or options that are available

-You can check this file [ImageViewerOption](https://github.com/michaelhenry/ImageViewer.swift/blob/master/Sources/ImageViewerOption.swift) to see what are the available options.
+You can check this file [ImageViewerOption.swift](https://github.com/michaelhenry/ImageViewer.swift/blob/master/Sources/ImageViewerOption.swift) to see what are the available options that will fit to your needs.

 ```swift
 public enum ImageViewerOption {
     case theme(ImageViewerTheme)
     case closeIcon(UIImage)
     case rightNavItemTitle(String, delegate: RightNavItemDelegate?)